Suspected German coup plot spawns dozens of arrests

 Chief federal prosecutor Peter Frank said some 3,000 officers were involved in the raids conducted at 150 sites in 11 of Germany’s 16 states.

 Officers detained 22 German citizens on suspicion of “membership in a terrorist organization,” prosecutors said.
 Three other people, including a Russian citizen, were held on suspicion of supporting the organization, they said.
-Another 27 people were under investigation.
+An additional 27 people were under investigation.

 One of those arrested was a soldier serving on the support staff for Germany’s special forces unit KSK in the southwestern town of Calw.
 The unit has received scrutiny over what officials called some soldiers’ far-right beliefs.